DigitalPublishingToolkit/TOD50/md/02introductionENG.md

-while actors with significant economic power support and facilitate mobilizations like those in Washington in 2021 and Brasilia in 2023.[^8] Communication as a form of social interaction and construction of meaning can be understood as a fundamental aspect of extremists' agency that aim to contradict and threaten important civilizational milestones such as respect for the results of democratic elections.
+while actors with significant economic power support and facilitate mobilizations like those in Washington in 2021 and Brasilia in 2023.[^8] Communication as a form of social interaction and construction of meaning can be understood as a fundamental aspect of extremists\' agency that aim to contradict and threaten important civilizational milestones such as respect for the results of democratic elections.